-- 1. The impact of this Corridor Framework on the annual allocation of capacity is subject to control by the Regulatory Bodies. - 2.
+- 1. The application of this Corridor Framework on the annual allocation of capacity shall be subject to the control of the Regulatory Bodies. - 2.
 Article 20 of the Regulation requires the relevant Regulatory Body in each rail freight corridor to collaborate with other relevant Regulatory Bodies.
-The Executive Board invites the Regulatory Bodies to set out the way in which they intend to cooperate on regulatory control of the C-OSS, by developing and publishing a cooperation agreement defining how complaints regarding the allocation process of the C-OSS are to be filed and how decisions following a complaint are to be taken.
+The Executive Board invites the Regulatory Bodies involved on the corridor to set out the way in which they intend to cooperate on regulatory control of the C-OSS, by developing and publishing a cooperation agreement defining how complaints regarding the allocation process of the C-OSS are to be filed and how decisions following a complaint are to be taken.
 The Executive Board also invites the Regulatory Bodies to set out the procedures they envisage for co-operation across rail freight corridors. - 3.
-Where a cooperation agreement has been developed and published, the Corridor Information Document should provide a link to it.
+Where a cooperation agreement has been developed and published, the CID should provide a link to it.

-Chapter VI IMPLEMENTATION
+Chapter VI FINAL PROVISIONS